 Most reception class children need a school book bag which for us is bought from the school website, however once in year one most children ditch this and go for a back bag style as it’s easier to carry, more personal to their tastes and usually fits more in.

 At our school as well as having a drinks bottle with their lunch box they are also encouraged to take a second bottle that will remain in class Monday – Friday and can be filled up with water as much as they like through the week.
 This is a fantastic idea and gives parents peace of mind that their children will stay hydrated all day.
-For this we have opted for a flip top spout water bottles from Smiggle.
+Make sure your child picks something that they can easily identify as theirs like these Harry Potter Water bottles from ASDA.
+If you are worried there might be duplicates in the class then remember to use a marker pen to pop their initials in the underneath.

 Whether they are for lunch boxes, break times or 3:30 snacks you will find your children seem to graze all day and having healthy snacks that they enjoy are key.
 Of course we encourage fruit throughout the day too but when they crave something sweet we try and use snacks such as those by Fruit Bowl which can be bought in all main supermarkets in a range of flavours.
 They are tasty and sweet but are also one of your five a day, guilt free snacks are always a winner in our house.